-HBO’s new 5-part series takes television by storm with its haunting and heart-stopping portrayal of one of the worst man-made disasters in history — the Chernobyl nuclear meltdown.
-Chernobyl will be available in Australia starting June 12, only from Foxtel.
+HBO’s new 5-part series takes television by storm with its haunting and heart-stopping portrayal of one of the worst man-made disasters in history – the Chernobyl nuclear meltdown.
+Here’s everything you need to know to watch or stream this hit show in Australia.

 Chernobyl TV Series Preview

 Nothing is terrifying a story as one that happened in real life.
 In that regard, HBO delivers yet another masterpiece in its chronicle of the events following the 1986 explosion at the Chernobyl Power Plant.
 The first couple of minutes of the initial episode already brings you to the devastating catastrophe.
 Employees of the power plant struggle with the reality so grim to fathom as residents watch the fire, completely oblivious of the now poisonous air around them.

 This dramatisation of the real-life events surrounding the disaster is both surreal and horrifying, but a must-see nonetheless.
 Many scenes are truthfully hard to watch yet necessary.
 The core of the series also goes beyond Chernobyl’s gruesome aftermath.
 Another disturbing message at play is how deception is as lethal as the tragedy it attempts to alleviate through cover-up.

 Where to Watch or Stream Chernobyl